TeeYeeRen3747/CloudApp/usage_manual.md

 Step 8： If the user choose the Blood Pressure, user require to fill in the information Systolic (mmHg), Diastolic (mmHg) and Pulse (BPM), then click the button "Track Status".

+Step 9: This is the result of the track status for user's blood pressure.